 A warden shares tea with the poachers in their kitchen tent.
 There are a lot of unwritten rules.
 These fish wardens know that it costs $10,000 to get into a poaching camp in Kamchatka, and $10,000 to get back out by helicopter with your catch.
 The wardens understand that if they destroy fishing gear and caviar production facilities, they have harmed their neighbors enough.
 And they also can’t afford $10,000 to get criminals back by helicopter for prosecution.

-The poachers know this, and also know not to bring any kind of identity papers with them, because it is possible to prosecute them by just having their passports.
-The warden above is having tea with the poachers in their kitchen tent.
-They have left them the kitchen so they can feed themselves.
-The poachers always go free, but in some cases they have to sit and wait for their helicopter, empty handed.
-That is why the wardens don’t burn their kitchen or sleeping areas.
+The poachers know this, and also know not to bring any kind of identity papers with them because it is possible for them to be prosecuted with their passports.
+The kitchen survives the burn so men can feed themselves.
+The poachers go free, but have to sit and wait for their helicopter, empty handed which is why the wardens don’t burn their kitchen or sleeping areas.